Choosing the perfect Foundation

 Skin type is determined by genetics but a host of internal and external influences can have an impact.
 The most common skin types are oily, normal, dry and combination.
 Knowing which you have will affect your choice of foundation so assessing your skin is a preliminary must.

-Normal skin is general well balanced, being neither too oily or too dry.
-Dry skin on the other hand, can feel tight and rough and look dull.
-Unlike dry skin, oily skin means a lot sebum is produced, resulting in visible pores and a glossy shine to the skin.
+Normal skin is generally well balanced, being neither too oily or too dry.
+Dry skin, on the other hand, can feel tight and rough and look dull.
+Unlike dry skin, oily skin means a lot of sebum is produced, resulting in visible pores and a glossy shine to the skin.
 Liquid foundations should probably be avoided for those with oily skin types as it emphasizes the shine.
 With combination skin, as the name suggests, there is a mixture of skin types, varying between the T-zone and across the cheeks.
-In this case, if some parts are slightly oily and some parts are slightly dry, a powder based foundation may be advisable since they provide excellent coverage across both those issues.
+In this case, if some parts are slightly oily and some parts are slightly dry, a powder-based foundation may be advisable since they provide excellent coverage across both those issues.